darwinsww/K-means_Clustering/README.md

 -T: stride size, which specifies the size of the stride to use when creating features (both directions).
 -P: pool size, which specifies the size of the pool to use when creating features (both directions).

-For simplifying the experiments, the majority of the parameters above are fixed respectively in each classication problems.
+For simplifying the experiments, the majority of the parameters above are fixed respectively in each classification problems.
 In the test of MNIST and FASHION-MNIST, which are with 28x28 pixel images, the settings of part parameters are: patch size = 8, stride = 4, pool size = 2; while in the test of CIFAR-10 and SVHN, which are with 32x32 pixel images, the corresponding settings are: patch size = 8, stride = 3, pool size = 3.
 Seed is set to 0 all the time.

 So, the main parameters to vary are the number of clusters (-K) and the number of patches per image (-N).
 For comparison, I implemented 9 experiments with difierent combinations of K = 128, 500, 1000 and N = 1, 4, 8 for the 4 problems each.